Web/Native IDE Extension Development Guide

 Tizen IDE extensions are developed in essentially the same way as Eclipse plugins.
 If you are new to Eclipse plugin development or need more information, see:

-To develop Tizen IDE:
+To develop Tizen IDE, follow these steps:

 - Prepare the default Eclipse Plugin Development Environment (PDE).